-US consumers only answer 18% of calls from companies or businesses.
+US consumers only answer 18 percent of calls from companies or businesses.

 Businesses are finding it harder and harder to reach consumers.
 Many avoid unknown calls, partly due to the robocall epidemic.
 This low answer rate is magnified if your caller ID shows a warning label or intent label.

 You will improve your answer rates if you register your numbers’ CNAM and use enhanced caller ID services.
-When a consumer sees and recognizes your business name through a caller ID, they are much more likely to answer the phone.
+If a consumer sees and recognizes your business name on the caller ID, they are much more likely to answer the phone.